andreashuber69/verify-coldcard-dice-seed/README.md

 3. Follow the instructions in the command line window.

-4. Optional: The application with all it dependencies occupies roughly 5MB on your hard drive.
-To reclaim that space, you can delete the npx cache as follows:
+4. Optional: The application with all its dependencies occupies roughly 5MB on your hard drive.
+To reclaim that space, you can delete the npx cache (the following commands assume that you did not change the default locations):
    - Linux (& probably MacOS):

      ``` bash